tardis-dev/serum-vial/README.md

   - **real-time L3 data** - receive the most granular updates on individual order level, opens, changes, fills and cancellations for each order Serum DEX handles

-- **decreased load and bandwidth consumption for solana RPC nodes hosts** - by providing real-time market data API via serum-vial server instead of RPC node directly, hosts can decrease substantially both CPU load and bandwidth requirements as only serum-vial will be direct consumer of RPC API when it comes to market data accounts changes and will efficiently normalize and broadcast small JSON messages to all connected clients
+- **decreased load and bandwidth consumption for Solana RPC nodes hosts** - by providing real-time market data API via serum-vial server instead of RPC node directly, hosts can decrease substantially both CPU load and bandwidth requirements as only serum-vial will be direct consumer of RPC API when it comes to market data accounts changes and will efficiently normalize and broadcast small JSON messages to all connected clients

 <br/>

 ## What about placing/cancelling orders endpoints?

-Serum-vial provides real-time market data only and does not include endpoints for placing/canceling or tracking own orders as that requires handling private keys.
+Serum-vial provides real-time market data only and does not include endpoints for placing/canceling or tracking own orders as that requires handling private keys which is currently out of scope of this project.
-Please see [serum-rest-server](https://github.com/project-serum/serum-rest-server) or [@project-serum/serum](https://github.com/project-serum/serum-ts/tree/master/packages/serum) as good alternatives.
+Please see [serum-rest-server](https://github.com/project-serum/serum-rest-server) or [@project-serum/serum](https://github.com/project-serum/serum-ts/tree/master/packages/serum) as a good alternatives.

 <br/>